Eminem: 2020–2023: Music to Be Murdered By and Curtain Call 2

 Eminem was featured alongside Polo G and Mozzy on Skylar Grey's song "Last One Standing" for the soundtrack of the film Venom: Let There Be Carnage, released September 30, 2021.
 He performed with LL Cool J at the Rock and Roll Hall of Fame ceremony on October 30, 2021.
 On February 13, 2022, Eminem performed at the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Kendrick Lamar, and Mary J. Blige.
 Eminem and CeeLo Green collaborated on "The King and I", produced by Dr. Dre, for Baz Luhrmann's Elvis soundtrack.
-On June 24, 2022, Eminem and Snoop Dogg released the song "From the D to the LBC" and publicly reconciled.
+On June 24, 2022, Eminem and Snoop Dogg released the song "From the D 2 the LBC" and publicly reconciled.

 Eminem announced his second greatest hits album, Curtain Call 2, on July 11, 2022.
 The sequel to 2005's Curtain Call: The Hits, it covers albums from Relapse through Music to Be Murdered By, collaborations, and soundtrack songs.
-Released on August 5, 2022, it includes "The King and I", "From the D 2 the LBC", and a new track "Is This Love ('09)" featuring 50 Cent.
+Released on August 5, 2022, it includes his two precedent singles and the unreleased track "Is This Love ('09)" featuring 50 Cent.
 Eminem was inducted into the Rock and Roll Hall of Fame in 2022, with Dr. Dre presenting.

 In July 2023, Eminem's Shady Records signed rapper Ez Mil in a joint deal with Aftermath Entertainment and Interscope Records.
 On August 4, 2023, Ez Mil released the song "Realest", featuring Eminem.
 In the track, Eminem addresses comments from Melle Mel, who claimed Eminem's status as a top-five rapper was due to his race.
 He also responds to the Game, who had released a 10-minute diss track aimed at Eminem, "The Black Slim Shady", in 2022.
 On November 3, Eminem released The Marshall Mathers LP 2 (Expanded Edition), marking the 10th anniversary of its original release.
 The expanded edition includes all original tracks plus "Don't Front", featuring Buckshot—a bonus track previously available with the Call of Duty: Ghosts album bundle and on the Best Buy version of the Shady XV compilation.
 It also features instrumentals for the album's singles: "Survival", "Berzerk", "The Monster" (featuring Rihanna), "Rap God", and "Headlights".